RealAlexZ/MultiMeter/README.md

 # MultiMeter

 ## Overview
-Update: Major code refactoring is currently in progress.

 MultiMeter, a cutting-edge AU/VST audio analyzer, caters to audio engineers, producers, and musicians who seek precision and versatility.
 Leveraging the JUCE framework, MultiMeter delivers a robust array of features for pristine real-time audio analysis, enhancing mixing, mastering, and sound design processes.